 The teaching major in French requires the completion of a minimum of 36 credit hours beyond the 100 level, including 30 credit hours in 300 and 400 level courses.
-F307, F328, F331, F360, and F421 are required.
+F300, F307, F328, F331, F360, and F421 are required.
 A year of a second foreign language is advisable.
 See also requirements of the School of Education.
+Students working toward certification are urged to work with the School of Education's adviser as well as their departmental adviser.